rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### handling_charges
-- Used by modules: tm_configs, purchase, tm_input_operations
+- Used by modules: purchase, tm_configs, tm_input_operations
 - Files: 3

 ### has_dependencies
-- Used by modules: locations, masters_crud, masters_common, tm_input_operations
+- Used by modules: tm_production_operations, tm_input_operations, masters_common, locations, masters_crud
-- Files: 4
+- Files: 5

 ### has_transactions
 - Used by modules: opening_balance